 by Dr. Will Cole

-As a functional medicine practitioner, I see some people who tolerate coffee and some who don’t.
-Some people have gene variants that code for the enzyme CYP1A2, which causes them to metabolize caffeine more slowly.
-Even a small cup of cold coffee will leave them feeling jittery and with a racing heart.
+As a functional medicine practitioner, before I give the go-ahead for any coffee consumption, I suggest that my patients get a gene test to see if they have the variant that codes for the enzyme CYP1A2, which causes them to metabolize caffeine more slowly.
+These slow metabolizers don’t do well with any caffeine, including the slightly lower amount in cold brew.
+Even a small cup will leave them feeling jittery and with a racing heart.

 For those who tolerate caffeine and want the longevity and other benefits of coffee, cold brew is your cup of joe if you are looking to minimize stomach symptoms from coffee.
 If regular coffee doesn’t bother your stomach, then choose the taste you prefer, as people do tend to prefer one or the other.
 And if you’re looking for a ton of nutrients other not found in regular coffee?
 Then cold brew isn’t your cup of tea.

 FDA Compliance: The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 We do not aim to diagnose, treat, cure or prevent any illness or disease.
 Information is shared for educational purposes only.
 You must consult your doctor before acting on any content on this website, especially if you are pregnant, nursing, taking medication, or have a medical condition.